 “Yes!
 But someone who doesn’t understand mountain forests, who doesn’t understand hunting, put a building in a place which belongs to deer … this place has changed, there are more and more things which don’t belong in the mountains.
 Sometimes when I pass by here, I wonder whether the things I remember actually existed.”

 Husluman Vava was really struck by this comment.
 He pondered what would drive someone to stop believing their own memories were true, and what it meant when it happened to a whole culture.
 That was the starting point for the novel.

 I myself have been to Yakou, in 2013, and I recall looking at the buildings mentioned in the preface.
 However, at the time I was there, there was no bus service; I had to hitchhike to get up there.
 The buildings were closed and not in use.
 When I was looking down at that, I also felt like they looked really out of place in their setting.

-Of course, most of the route of the Southern-Cross is very close to the Guanshan Cross-Ridge Old Trail, established by the Japanese to control the indigenous Bunun people.
-My map actually includes the route of the Guanshan Cross-Ridge trail, though it notes that most sections are ‘hard to find’.
+Most of the route of the Southern-Cross is very close to the Guanshan Cross-Ridge Old Trail, established by the Japanese to control the indigenous Bunun people.
+My map includes the route of the Guanshan Cross-Ridge trail, though it notes that most sections are ‘hard to find’.
 I imagine they are, since as far as I know nobody is maintaining the trail (aside from a few short sections), and I’m sure very few people use it these days.

 I hiked up there right after there had been heavy rain, but not during the heavy rain itself.
-This is actually for the best, since the recent rain means that many of the little ponds actually have water and more animals are running around, the Jiaming Lake cabin actually has water, but one doesn’t have to deal with the danger/inconvenience of the heavy rain itself.
+This is actually for the best since the recent rain means that many of the little ponds actually have water and more animals are running around, the Jiaming Lake cabin has water (it often is dry), but one doesn’t have to deal with the danger/inconvenience of the heavy rain itself.